docker/docs/datacenter/dtr/2.2/guides/admin/monitor-and-troubleshoot/troubleshoot-with-logs.md

 ## Accessing rethinkdb directly

-To perform operations against rethinkdb directly, one may use the following custom rethinkdb debugging tool.
+You can connect directly to the rethinkdb data store internal to DTR for troubleshooting.
+To do this, you can use this custom rethinkdb debugging tool.
 It connects to one of your rethinkdb servers as indicated by `$REPLICA_ID` and presents you with an interactive prompt for running rethinkdb queries.
 It must be run on the same machine as the replica it's connecting to.